What is uplift modelling?

 Uplift remains a quantity we cannot observe at the individual level.
 It’s as simple as: you cannot be given both the treatment and the control in the same experiment.
 This has implications for modelling and evaluation.

 There are two main approaches here – direct modelling and indirect modelling.
 The main difference between the two approaches stems from how we measure and evaluate uplift models.

 In direct modelling, we are “directly” modelling the difference in probabilities between two distinct groups.
 There are many approaches to do so, with almost all of them relying on tree-based algorithms, slightly altered to accommodate uplift modelling.

-Tree-based models are ideal, as they naturally model at group level by iteratively splitting a group in a further two groups with every splitting decision.
+Tree-based models are ideal as they naturally model at group level by iteratively splitting a group into a further two groups with every splitting decision.